krfricke/arima/README.md

 Rust crate for ARIMA model coefficient estimation and simulation.

-Please note that this crate relies on [LAPACK](https://crates.io/crates/lapack) which needs `gfortran` to compile.
+Please note that this crate relies on [LAPACK](https://crates.io/crates/lapack) which needs a working [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) implementation.
+Per default, this crate looks for a system-installed OpenBLAS.
+On Debian and Ubuntu, you can install this via `apt install libopenblas-base libopenblas-dev`.

 ## Example